huntercfreeman/HunterFreeman.About/README.md

 ## I Am a Bad Programmer
 - I am a bad programmer, but I am aware of my faults.
 I actively think about the process of thinking itself, in order to optimize my ability to problem solve.
 I am certain to reflect on experiences.
 And that a good outcome does not necessarily equate to a good decision; the same holds true for bad outcomes.
 Through this metacognition and self reflection, I can grow beyond my faults and learn things that initially horrify me with their complexity.
+- Consistency is extremely important.
+I believe sleep to be the key to learning.
+But, if you don't challenge yourself one day, then that night of sleep has nothing to grow from.
+For this reason I program daily.
+Even if you aren't feeling well, and it is just 1 hour, it is extremely productive to do that 1 hour.
+- Exercise has a massive impact on my ability to focus.
+I tend to go for a 1 hour walk every day.
+I sometimes want to do more, but just be wary of consistency.
+Don't "weekend warrior" it, then spend a week doing nothing.
 - I avoid excess caffeine.
 I enjoy my fair share of caffeine, but I make sure it doesn't mess with my sleep.
 Sleep is extremely important to me.
 I plan how I will find time to sleep, and preferably I lay in the bed 8 to 9 hours from when I'm going to wake up.
 - In the "Background Information" section I said that I: "dropped out of college, live with my parents, and am unemployed".
 Please do NOT follow my path.
 When I hear a song brag about dropping out of college I cringe immensely.
 I mentioned those things because it paints a picture of who I am.
 Do NOT follow in my footsteps.